vansjyo/Optimization/README.md

-# Optimization
+# Convex Optimization
-Codes for techniques in optimization
+Codes for techniques in Convex optimization